JuheonChu/lumber_84/hutter/methodology.md

 - Special attention needs to be given to variable names so that collision doesn’t occur.
 This could be done by either storing the variables from the codebase in the database or through specialized prompts to generate new variable names that won’t collide with one another.

-- An intelligent agent might need to be designed to facilitate the recursive process of generating the new modernized code and checking that the could that was generated would actually work.
+- An intelligent agent might need to be designed to facilitate generating the new modernized code.
+This process might need to be recursive because the model might make mistakes generating code but will be able to identify and rectify its mistakes after its output is fed back to it as a new input.
     - The following is a simple diagram of an intelligent agent from Wikipedia.
 ![](https://upload.wikimedia.org/wikipedia/commons/3/3f/IntelligentAgent-SimpleReflex.png)